-2. Choose contract software with document storage
+2. Choose contract software with cloud document storage

 Good contract software lets you create and send contracts.
 Great contract software lets you do that, and store them.
 With built in document storage at hand, you can keep your contract secure, all without having to move them back and forth between different softwares.